Senior Pet Care in Cary

 - Common health issues in senior pets include arthritis, dental problems, cognitive dysfunction, and organ-related issues.
 These can be managed through regular vet check-ups, appropriate medication, specialized diets, and lifestyle adjustments.

 What is palliative care for senior pets?

 - Palliative care focuses on ensuring the comfort and quality of life for pets with serious or terminal illnesses.
 It aims to manage pain, provide emotional support, and improve the overall well-being of the pet during its final stages of life.

 At Chatham Animal Hospital, we're proud to be your pet's veterinarian in Cary.
 We can provide senior pet exams, vaccinations and grooming to senior pets.
 In addition, we can give advice to senior pet owners, so you'll know how to take care of your senior pet.

-To make an appointment, contact us online today!
+To make an appointment for your senior dog or cat in Cary, contact us online today!

 Our team is passionate and committed to creating a safe haven for all pets and their families.

 Our team consists of skilled and talented pet professionals providing each patient with the highest level of care and treatment in a warm and welcoming environment.

 There is no place we would rather be than right here caring for your pets as if the were our own.

 We would love to meet you and your pet and have you join our wonderful family of animals and their loving owners.
 Call our veterinarian in Cary to set up an appointment for a no-obligation consultation.